xiaoao-myZone/skill-upgrade/skill-note.md

 1. 使用`dict_a[str(an_id)]`, an_id在什么情况下会自动由int转化为str

 ## something worth concentration
-1. api name can't change for some rediculous reason (such as, let the mistake go)
+1. api name can't change for some ridiculous reason (such as, let the mistake go)
 2. even raise Exception, better to logger it before raising it
 3. if a status logging file is import, it's better to save it every time changing it
 4. go straight to resolve a problem and then to consider making it look more beautiful or less stupid